Esad Landžo: Crimes

 As camp guard, it was found that Landžo engaged in the abuse of prisoners by practicing torture, cruel treatment and murder.
 Nedeljko Draganić, a trial witness who was 19 at the time of his incarceration at the camp, described how he was beaten and tortured.
 Draganić stated that Landžo beat him almost every day, usually using a baseball bat.
 He described how Landžo and three others tied his hands to a beam above his head and beat him with planks and rifle butts and kicked him until he lost consciousness.
-In the most egregious instance, Landžo poured alcohol or petrol over him after ordering him to sit with his legs closed and then lit a match to set Draganić's legs on fire. "[H]e did not allow me to put the fire out until it was put out by itself.
-[M]y trousers were completely burnt out and both my legs had burnt", recalled Draganić who did not receive immediate treatment for his burns, causing him to get an infection.
+In the most egregious instance, Landžo poured alcohol or petrol over him after ordering him to sit with his legs closed and then lit a match to set Draganić's legs on fire.
+"He did not allow me to put the fire out until it was put out by itself.
+My trousers were completely burnt out and both my legs had burnt", recalled Draganić who did not receive immediate treatment for his burns, causing him to get an infection.
 Another witness said that beatings were daily and that Delić and Landžo were the worst offenders.

 During the trial, Landžo eventually confessed to the beating and mistreatment of some of the prisoners as well as the murder of two of the five he was charged with, but stated that he could not remember the rest of the crimes.
 He insisted that the acts were done under the orders of camp superiors.
 He admitted among other things, to burning detainees on their arms or legs and forcing two brothers to perform fellatio on each other before tying slow-burning fuses to their genitals and lighting them on fire.
 The trial chamber found that he beat an elderly man and nailed a Serbian Democratic Party badge to his forehead causing him to die from the injuries.
 He closed a pair of heated pincers against a detainee's tongue, burning his lips, mouth and tongue and then used the pincers to burn the detainee's ears.
 He cut off a prisoner's air supply using a gas mask and burned his hands, legs and thighs with a heated knife.
 He also forced a prisoner to do push-ups while kicking him and beating him with a baseball bat.